IntelliJ IDEA Pro Tips

 Use the Emmet preview action (which is available via Find Action or Search Everywhere — so make sure to assign it to a handy shortcut) to see a preview of the resulting code.

 Regular expressions are powerful and widely used, but sometimes it’s just too hard to write them properly.
-IntelliJ IDEA will help you check any Regex in your code: just place caret in it and press Alt+Enter to use the Check Regex intention:
+IntelliJ IDEA will help you check any Regex in your code: just place caret at it and press Alt+Enter to use the Check Regex intention:

 Find and replace with Regex groups